-a.
+- a.
 Would the project result in an increased need for public services (for example; fire protection, police protection, health care, schools, other)?
 If so, generally describe.

-b.
+Not Applicable - b.
 Proposed measures to reduce or control direct impacts on public services, if any.
+Not Applicable a.
+Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other.